Czech politician resigns after attending illegal party - Kafkadesk

 Prague, Czech Republic – The Czech government’s sports commissioner and member of Parliament Milan Hnilicka resigned after attending an illegal party contravening COVID-19 regulations.

-Illegal gathering in Teplice investigated by police
+Illegal party in Teplice investigated by Czech police

 A gathering was held on Saturday at a hotel in the Czech city of Teplice, north-western Bohemia, despite the current restrictions in place to fight the spread of the coronavirus.